yomajs/yoma/CONTRIBUTING.md

 ##### Developing `create app`

-The strategy is to use a file path for the nexus dependency.
+The strategy is to use a file path for the yoma dependency.

 The pattern is thus:

 ```
-CREATE_APP_CHOICE_NEXUS_VERSION='<path/to/nexus>' node <path/to/nexus>/dist/cli/main.js create app
+CREATE_APP_CHOICE_YOMA_VERSION='<path/to/yoma>' node <path/to/yoma>/dist/cli/main.js create app
 ```